 Unlike most cruises, Expedition cruising is all about the adventure.
 We never docked; all transit between land and the ship was via zodiac.
 Typically days had activities in the morning (starting at 7 AM) as well as later in the afternoon.
 This avoids the hot mid day sun but also allows a re-positioning between morning and afternoon excursions.
 The days are very active typically consisting of a hike or two, a snorkel and a zodiac adventure.
 Getting to sleep was never a problem!

 We lunched outside at the grill and had dinner at 7:30 each evening in the restaurant.
 Local Ecuadorian cuisine was the best and the wine selection was excellent.
 The on board musician was talented, fun and ubiquitous.
 And for those that wanted more, each day typically had a couple of lectures and always had a preview for the next days activities.
 This was not a laid back vacation at all.

 These five story lines: geology, marine line, terrestrial life, the people we met and the cruise life really sum up our experience.
 The adaptations of the wildlife is clear and compelling.
 The vacation itself is not only active but engaging.
 Interacting with wildlife that have no fear of humans is an incredible experience.
 And combining that interaction with the luxury associated with a Silversea cruise and the knowledge of the guides made for a truly unique and wonderful vacation.

-Next post, we’ll start our daily descriptions.
+Next post, we’ll start our daily descriptions starting with penguins.